San Francisco Department of Public Works corruption scandal: Arrest, guilty plea and sentencing

 Nuru pleaded guilty to the federal charges of honest services wire fraud in December 2021.
 In his plea agreement, he admitted to bribery and money laundering.
 The bribes included cash, trips, expensive wine, jewelry and other goods and services from Nick Bovis, Florence Kong (who owns a construction firm), and contractors Balmore Hernandez, William Gilmartin and Alan Varela.
 Bovis, Kong, Hernandez, Gilmartin and Varela all pleaded guilty to various federal charges.
 Nuru also admitted accepting bribes from the trash hauling company, Recology Nuru was defended by a team of attorneys led by Ismail Ramsey, who was subsequently appointed as U.S. Attorney for the Northern District of California by President Joe Biden.

 In August 2022, Nuru was sentenced to 84 months in prison to be followed by three years of supervised release.
 The sentence was a compromise between the request of the prosecutors who asked for nine years in prison, and that of the defense attorneys who suggested three years, which were both lower than the federal sentencing guidelines.
 He will also forfeit his ranch, pay a fine of $35,000 and perform 100 hours of community service.
-In sentencing Nuru, Judge William Orrick criticized Nuru's actions, saying "You made the city’s competitive bidding, permit processing and decision-making a farce" and likening Nuru to drug dealers and gang murderers.
+In sentencing Nuru, Judge William Orrick criticized Nuru's actions, saying "You made the city's competitive bidding, permit processing and decision-making a farce" and likening Nuru to drug dealers and gang murderers.

 After his conviction, Nuru lost his public pension of $7,600 per month.
+In 2026, Nuru was released to a residential reentry center in San Francisco.

 San Francisco employees and officials

 Sandra Zuniga

 Sandra Zuniga held two positions in SFPW: she was appointed as the director of the "Fix-It Team" by then Mayor Ed Lee and was subsequently appointed as Director of the Mayor's Office of Neighborhood Services by Mayor London Breed.
 While employed by the city, and while Nuru headed SFPW and at times was her immediate supervisor, Zuniga was romantically involved with Nuru from November 2008 until May 2020.
 Nuru was instrumental in getting Zuniga her jobs with the city, approved her salary increases and wrote her positive employment reviews.
 Zuniga had given Nuru a loan of $25,000 before one positive employment review and salary raise.
 She was fired when the relationship between them was exposed in a report by the city's attorney.
 In 2021, she pleaded guilty to federal charges of conspiracy to commit money laundering.
 According to her plea agreement, she admitted to laundering $26,000 that had been paid to Nuru as bribes.
 She used those funds to pay for work on Nuru's vacation home and for a vacation trip for both of them to South America.
 Zuniga was sentenced to three years probation and agreed to cooperate with the federal prosecutors.
-Contributions that Zuniga had made to the San Francisco Employees’ Retirement System were returned to her after she pleaded guilty.
+Contributions that Zuniga had made to the San Francisco Employees' Retirement System were returned to her after she pleaded guilty.